-I present myself software engineering leader and as an entrepreneur.
+I present myself as a software engineering manager and as an entrepreneur.
 I'm seeking balance and fulfillment in life thus career growth is not my main concern.
 I usually look for full or hybrid remote roles on software engineering leadership.
 Furthermore, I seek stable and healthy companies who loves simplicity but efficiency, treats people with respect and empathy, and takes care of his employees.

 I'm not interested in companies that aim for ultra high growth, using blitzcaling techniques, and those who want to be the next decacorn.
 I just appreciate humble work environments, yet interested in getting things done and delivering quality products.

 Honest overview of my skill set

 Fundamentally, I love entrepreneurship, people management, software architecture, full-stack web development, infrastructure, and product strategy.

 As for my soft skills, I'm good at decision-making, problem-solving, conflict management, and taking leadership.
 I'm less good at saying no, being self-confident, and I sometimes focus too much on planning things.

 From a people management point of view, I'm good with communication, time management, organization, career development, continuous improvement, and Agile.
 I'm less good at providing feedback, delegation, and wage attribution.